+The part-time delivery of this programme is by infilling into sessions shared with full-time students, with all students taking a module sharing taught sessions and assessments.
+None of the modules within a level rely on knowledge delivered at the same level; level 4 modules rely solely on knowledge on entry and level 5 modules only on material covered at level 4.
+This means that the modules within each level can be taken in any order that timetabling constraints permit.
+It is, however, an absolute requirement that students have attempted all aspects of level 4, achieving at least 100 credits, before level 5 is attempted.
 For modules with practical competencies, students will be given multiple opportunities to demonstrate competency.
 A student who achieves a pass mark in the module but who has not yet demonstrated competency will be required to demonstrate competency before credit can be released.
 It will not be recorded as a failed attempt.
-Students who are not eligible for the target award on this programme but have passed all modules at level 4 will be awarded an HNC in Computing (programme 36662) as an alternative exit award.
+Students who are not eligible for the target award on this programme but have passed all modules at level 4 will be awarded an HNC in Computing (programme 36663) as an alternative exit award.

-Structure - 240 credit po pints Level 4 Core - 100 cree dit points CORE [MODULE] 4541NCCG Computing Investigative Project Approved 2022.01 - 20 credit points [MODULE] 4542NCCG points Database Design and Implementation Approved 2022.01 - 20 credit [MODULE] 4543NCCG Networking and Security Approved 2022.01 - 20 credit points [MODULE] 4544NCCG points Programming and Software Development Approved 2022.01 - 20 credit [MODULE] 4545NCCG The Computing Professional Approved 2022.01 - 20 credit points Level 4 Optional - 20 ( credit points OPTIONAL [MODULE] 4546NCCG Computer Systems Architecture Approved 2022.01 - 20 credit points [MODULE] 4547NCCG Website Design and Development Approved 2022.01 - 20 credit points [MODULE] 4548NCCG Data Analytics Approved 2022.01 - 20 credit points Level 5 Core - 60 cred it points CORE [MODULE] 5548NCCG Work-Based Learning Project Approved 2022.01 - 20 credit points [MODULE] 5550NCCG Data Structures and Algorithms Approved 2022.01 - 20 credit points [MODULE] 5557NCCG Data Mining Knowledge Acquisition Approved 2022.01 - 20 credit points Level 5 Optional - 60 ( credit points OPTIONAL [MODULE] 5549NCCG Cloud Computing and Programming Approved 2022.01 - 20 credit points [MODULE] 5551NCCG Operating Systems Design Approved 2022.01 - 20 credit points [MODULE] 5552NCCG points Cryptography.
+Structure - 240 credit poi ints Level 4 Core - 100 cred lit points CORE [MODULE] 4514NCCG Mechanical Principles Approved 2022.01 - 20 credit points [MODULE] 4542NCCG Database Design and Implementation Approved 2022.01 - 20 credit points [MODULE] 4543NCCG Networking and Security Approved 2022.01 - 20 credit points [MODULE] 4544NCCG points Programming and Software Development Approved 2022.01 - 20 credit [MODULE] 4545NCCG The Computing Professional Approved 2022.01 - 20 credit points Level 4 Optional - 20 cr redit points OPTIONAL [MODULE] 4546NCCG Computer Systems Architecture Approved 2022.01 - 20 credit points [MODULE] 4547NCCG Website Design and Development Approved 2022.01 - 20 credit points [MODULE] 4548NCCG Data Analytics Approved 2022.01 - 20 credit points Level 5 Core - 60 credit t points CORE [MODULE] 5548NCCG Work-Based Learning Project Approved 2022.01 - 20 credit points [MODULE] 5550NCCG Data Structures and Algorithms Approved 2022.01 - 20 credit points [MODULE] 5557NCCG Data Mining Knowledge Acquisition Approved 2022.01 - 20 credit points Level 5 Optional - 60 c redit points OPTIONAL [MODULE] 5549NCCG Cloud Computing and Programming Approved 2022.01 - 20 credit points [MODULE] 5551NCCG Operating Systems Design Approved 2022.01 - 20 credit points [MODULE] 5552NCCG points Cryptography.
 Security and Forensics Approved 2022.01 - 20 credit [MODULE] 5553NCCG 20 credit points Network Design, Implementation and Management Approved 2022.01 - [MODULE] 5554NCCG points Machine Learning and Artificial Intelligence Approved 2022.01 - 20 credit [MODULE] 5555NCCG Games Design and Development Approved 2022.01 - 20 credit points [MODULE] 5556NCCG points User Experience and Design Interface Approved 2022.01 - 20 credit